-Kathrin Fischer is a PhD student in anthropology with a research focus in the field of international development and migration.
+Kathrin Fischer is a PhD candidate in anthropology with a research focus in the field of international development and migration.
 She is based at the Institute of Social and Cultural Anthropology (ISCA) and the Centre on Migration, Policy and Society (COMPAS) at the University of Oxford.

 She is also member of the WHO Emergency Medical Team ‘FAST’ – an emergency response team of the German aid and welfare organisation Arbeiter-Samariter-Bund.
 Previous operations included disaster relief work in Haiti after Hurricane ‘Matthew’ (2016) and project monitoring and training of trainers in water-purification in Haiti (2017).